 This article will guide you through several methods to verify if your Raspberry Pi has a working internet connection.
 We will cover both wired and wireless connections, and discuss common issues that may arise.

-1. Checking the network status using ifconfig in the terminal:
+- Checking the network status using

-• Open a terminal window by clicking on the terminal icon in the menu bar or pressing Ctrl + Alt + T.
+- Open a terminal window by clicking on the terminal icon in the menu bar or pressing

-• Look for an interface with an IP address that starts with “192.168” or “10.”
+and press Enter.
+The command will display all the available network interfaces and their current settings, including IP addresses, MAC addresses, and more. - Look for an interface with an IP address that starts with “192.168” or “10.”
 These are private IP addresses typically assigned by routers to devices on a local network.
 If you see one, your Raspberry Pi is connected to the internet.

 $ ifconfig